 The Bachelor of Arts in Public Relations prepares students to become outstanding public relations professionals and difference makers in the field.
 Focusing on a combination of theory and practice, students gain knowledge and skills needed to succeed in public relations careers such as nonprofit and social causes, sports PR, event planning, and public relations in entertainment.

-This intensive four-year training program equips students for professional writing careers in the entertainment industry.
+This program equips students for professional writing careers in the entertainment industry.

 Social Science Major